moclam1905/CocktailRecipes/memory_bank/activeContext.md

 - API performance tracking and dashboard have been implemented ✅
 - Fixed database operations to run properly on background threads using Dispatchers.IO ✅
 - "Surprise Me!"
 Random Cocktail Feature has been implemented with shake gesture and animations ✅
+- Ingredient Explorer has been implemented with hexagon grid and mind-map visualization ✅
+- Advanced Filtering Options have been implemented with "mixology lab" theme ✅
+- Rate Limit Error Handling has been standardized across the application ✅
 - New features planned for Phase 7 (remaining):
-  - Ingredient Explorer with detailed ingredient views (Next to implement)
-  - Advanced Filtering Options (by category, glass type, alcoholic/non-alcoholic)
-  - "Mocktail Corner" dedicated section for non-alcoholic drinks
+  - "Mocktail Corner" dedicated section for non-alcoholic drinks (Next to implement)
   - "Browse by First Letter" alphabetical navigation
-- Current focus is completing rate limiting protection and beginning implementation of Ingredient Explorer feature
+  - General UI/UX Refinements
+- Important note: All ViewModels should now inherit from BaseViewModel for standardized error handling
+- BaseScreen should be used as foundation for all screens to ensure consistent UI structure and error handling
-- Important note: Database operations should always use Dispatchers.IO to avoid main thread blocking and UI freezes
+- Important reminder: Database operations should always use Dispatchers.IO to avoid main thread blocking

-  - This applies to Room database queries, updates, inserts, deletes
-  - Also needed for DataStore preferences editing operations for consistency
-- Fixed an issue with the RandomCocktailCard favorite toggle functionality - the code wasn't finding the cocktail in the main list.
-Fixed by updating the toggleFavorite method to also check the randomCocktail property.
+## Current Implementation Status

+Rate Limit Error Handling and architectural improvements have been fully implemented:

+1. **BaseViewModel & Error Handling**
+   - Updated BaseViewModel with Rate Limit error handling ✅
+   - Created RateLimitErrorObserver component ✅
+   - Optimized RateLimitHandlingExt utilities ✅
+   - Standardized error display with Snackbar/Toast ✅

+2. **BaseScreen & UI Standardization**
+   - Created BaseScreen component for consistent UI structure ✅
+   - Integrated Rate Limit error handling at UI level ✅
+   - Added flexibility for both BaseViewModel and regular ViewModel ✅
+   - Standardized UI layout with proper padding and structure ✅

+3. **ViewModel Standardization**
+   - Converted SearchViewModel to BaseViewModel ✅
+   - Converted CocktailDetailViewModel to BaseViewModel ✅
+   - Converted FavoritesViewModel to BaseViewModel ✅
+   - HomeViewModel was already using BaseViewModel ✅

+4. **Pending Features**
+   - "Mocktail Corner" Feature (next to implement)
+   - "Browse by First Letter" Feature
+   - General UI/UX Refinements

+The codebase now has a robust, standardized architecture with consistent error handling across all features.